 Lifecycle of policies and the roles and responsibilities of the ccNSO and ICANN

-One of the core responsibilities of the ccNSO is to develop policies related to ccTLDs and directed to at ICANN.
+One of the core responsibilities of the ccNSO is to develop policies related to ccTLDs and directed to ICANN.
 (Annex C, ICANN Bylaws).
 The process for developing these policies is defined in Annex B of the ICANN Bylaws.
-Once a policy has been developed, i.e. supported and endorsed by the ccNSO, it is submitted to the ICANN Board for consideration and adoption, (Annex B), following its procedures which, including a public comment period and an invitation to the GAC to provide advice.
+Once a policy has been developed, i.e., supported and endorsed by the ccNSO, it is submitted to the ICANN Board for consideration and adoption, (Annex B), following its procedures which, including a public comment period and an invitation to the GAC to provide advice.

-As part of the result of adopting the policy proposals, the ICANN Board will typically upon adoption of the policy proposals direct the ICANN CEO or a designate to implement the policy.
-As there has not been a need to date to develop documentation of the roles and responsibilities of the ccNSO and ICANN (Board and Staff) org for the period of the implementation (due to lack of need).
+As part of the result of adopting the policy proposals, the ICANN Board will typically direct the ICANN CEO or a designate to implement the policy.
+There has not been a need to date to develop documentation of the roles and responsibilities of the ccNSO and ICANN (Board and Staff) for the period of the implementation.

-The Board is expected to adopt the policy and direct the ICANN CEO or its designate to implement the policy, and after implementation, a policy becomes operational i.e. is executed through contracts or in another way (for example adjusted procedures).
+The Board is expected to adopt the policy and direct the ICANN CEO or its designate to implement the policy, and after implementation, a policy becomes operational.
 To complete the cycle, the operational policy is expected to be reviewed, which may result in an update of the implementation of the policy or a renewed policy development process.

 Documentation of the roles and responsibilities of the ccNSO, Board and ICANN staff is desirable to ensure clear lines of communication, predictability of the process throughout the lifecycle, and align expectations.
 The outline implementation is the first iteration of such a framework.
 Its goal is to describe the various roles and responsibilities starting with the adoption of a ccNSO policy by the board, up to and including the implementation of that policy.

-In developing such a framework related to ccTLDs policies, the ccNSO has looked at and reviewed the experiences with respect to GNSO-developed policies. , which focuses mainly on the role of the GNSO and ICANN with respect to implementation of the adopted policy. .
+In developing such a framework related to ccTLDs policies, the ccNSO has looked at and reviewed the experiences with respect to GNSO-developed policies, focusing mainly on the role of the GNSO and ICANN with respect to implementation of the adopted policy. .

-Based on this review it has developed a set of principles that could describe the role of the ccNSO during the implementation.
-However, the ccNSO believes that such a broader framework requires a broader discussion, including but not limited to the implementation, but also focusing on the processes to review the implementation of a ccNSO developed policy, how to make changes to the implementation plan of already implemented policies.
+Based on this review it has developed a set of principles to describe the role of the ccNSO during the implementation.
+However, the ccNSO believes that such a broader framework requires a broader discussion, including but not limited to the implementation, and also focusing on the processes to review the implementation of a ccNSO developed policy and how to make changes to the implementation plan of already implemented policies.

-In developing a framework the assumption is that implementation is the phase between adoption of a policy and the moment the policy is operational.
+In developing a framework, the assumption is that implementation is the phase between adoption of a policy and the moment the policy is operational.
 It is also assumed that this time is needed and will be used to understand and obtain resources to operationalize the policy, as well as to enable those parties who will be implementing and are affected by the policy (ICANN ccTLD operators and/or others) to prepare.
 Once implementation is completed, it becomes operational and, it is assumed that ICANN directly or indirectly (though contracting or otherwise) is responsible for the operation under the policy.

 Over time it has become standard practice that policies and their implementations are reviewed after they have been in operation for a period of time.
+For example:

-Two examples, historical RFC 1591 and the implementation of the principles described in it were reviewed through the ccNSO Delegation and Redelegation review Working Group.
+historical RFC 1591 and the implementation of the principles described in it were reviewed through the ccNSO Delegation and Redelegation review Working Group.